seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Ah, poor our sex! this fault in us I find,
 The error of our eye directs our mind:
 What error leads must err; O, then conclude
-Minds sway’d by eyes are full of turpitude.
+Minds sway'd by eyes are full of turpitude.

 *Exit*

 **THERSITES**
 A proof of strength she could not publish more,
-Unless she said ’ My mind is now turn’d whore.’
+Unless she said ' My mind is now turn'd whore.'

 **ULYSSES**
-All’s done, my lord.
+All's done, my lord.

 **TROILUS**
 It is.